Phaze-III/luftdaten-sensor-status/README.md

 # Dependencies

-The script depends on _curl_ and _html2text_, both most likely available in the package repositories of your OS distribution.
-Source code is available
+The script depends on _curl_ _(7.75.0 or higher)_ and _html2text_, both most
-at:
+likely available in the package repositories of your OS distribution.
+Source code is available at:

 * curl: https://curl.haxx.se/
 * html2text: https://github.com/grobian/html2text